 A few last thoughts.

 I hope this little article has given you some great take-outs to build into your next model.
 We really believe that financial model needn’t be boring, difficult or a necessary evil for investment.
-Done right - built from the ground up and around your business (ahem, no templates please) - they can not only help you get investment at a better valuation - they can provide you with great insight into the crucial decisions for growth.
+Done right - built from around your business - they can not only help you get investment at a better valuation - they can provide you with great insight into the crucial decisions for growth.
 If you have any questions, comments or queries, why not drop me a line.
 I'd be really interested to hear what you're up to.

 Jared is a partner at Think Plan Thrive, a London based Strategy company.
 We help organisations seize opportunity.
 Execute and grow, fast.
 We’re specialists in commercial and marketing strategy, pitch and investment cases.

 We love a chat.
 Ask us questions.
 Let us buy you coffee.
 We want to hear what keeps you up at night, we might just be able to help.

 Call us on +44 (0)207 193 7924